 Connect on social media

 Why limit your interactions with your audience only to one platform?
-Invite your newsletter subscribers to follow your social media pages (and vice versa!).
+Write a newsletter and invite your subscribers to follow your social media pages (and vice versa!).
 Make sure they realize that connecting with you on Facebook, Twitter, Instagram, etc. actually offers your readers added value.
 It can be chat support, exclusive visuals, or access to social raffles.

 Subject line example: “Follow Us on Instagram to Get a Sneak-Peak of our Latest Designs”